Everything you need to know about Clienteling

-We are coming to the end of the year, and we can safely say that the idea of client experience in stores has been one of the mantras that has determined the lines of thought around Retail in recent times.
-At this point, where the buying behaviour of customers has been diversified, it is necessary to focus on studying closely what the differentiating elements of the store are, as opposed to the channels that are dedicated, for example, exclusively to online sales.
-We agree that the experiential store is the path that brands should take when it comes to winning and building customer loyalty; however, what are the new techniques and trends within this mantra that is repeated endlessly?
+We are coming to the end of the year, and we can safely say that the idea of client experience in stores has been one of the mantras that have determined the lines of thought around Retail in recent times.
+At this point, where the buying behaviour of customers has been diversified, it is necessary to focus on studying closely what the differentiating elements of the store are, as opposed to the channels that are dedicated.
+For example: exclusively to online sales.
+We agree that the experiential store is the path that brands should take when it comes to winning and building customer loyalty; however, what are the new techniques and trends within this mantra that are repeated endlessly?
 Today, we are going to talk about clienteling as the most popular method in Luxury Retail, when it comes to executing the most exclusive and satisfying in-store experience.

 Retailer’s interest must be genuine

 The word “genuine” becomes key to knowing how to properly apply clienteling.
 When we speak about this technique, the attention paid by the retailer to the customer must come from a deep knowledge and real interest.
 Our consultant Laura Vaquero points out: “it is essentially about knowing the client, their tastes, preferences, style, the moment they are in… It is always simpler to buy from a person you feel knows you and knows exactly what you are looking for”.
 Let’s take a practical example of this: the client is going to attend a special family event, say a wedding.
 Getting the customer advice process right will be more effective if the retailer knows the customer’s family -even if it is from hearsays-: he will be able to know exactly what type of event it is.
 If this interest shown by the retailer is fake, it is unlikely that the result will be positive: in fact, it will probably end up causing rejection.